adohe-zz/etcd4j/README.md

 # etcd4j: Java binding for etcd

 A more powerful and stable Java client library for the awesome etcd, a highly available key value store.
-This library is based on Apache HttpClient and HttpAsyncClient, provides both sync and async version.
-It supports all key based etcd requests, adds request redirect handler and retry handler, which is really useful when you put etcd into production cluster.
+This library is based on Apache HttpAsyncClient, provides async api.
+It supports all key based etcd requests, adds request redirect handler and retry handler, which is really useful when you put etcd into production cluster.**This library has been used in real production for period of time.**

 ## Download